 by Dr. Bill Rawls

-Early in my career practicing Ob/Gyn, I became aware of a subset of patients who suffered from a condition called interstitial cystitis (IC), sometimes referred to as painful bladder syndrome.
+Early in my career practicing OBGYN, I became aware of a subset of patients who suffered from a condition called interstitial cystitis (IC), sometimes referred to as painful bladder syndrome (PBS).
 People with interstitial cystitis feel like they have a bladder infection that never goes away.

 They describe symptoms like debilitating pain and intense urinary frequency and urgency, which don’t respond to antibiotics, and urine cultures are typically negative.
-Because these patients are often treated repeatedly with antibiotics, however, they frequently end up having chronic urinary tract infections with antibiotic-resistant bacteria induced by taking antibiotics.
-The condition occurs more often in women than men at a 5:1 ratio.
+Because IC patients are often treated repeatedly with antibiotics, however, they frequently end up having chronic urinary tract infections with antibiotic-resistant bacteria induced by taking the antibiotics.

-I developed a special compassion for these people because no other physicians wanted to see them.
+I developed a special compassion for patients with IC because no other physicians wanted to see them.
 For years, I searched for solutions, but my efforts were focused primarily on relieving symptoms — gains were minimal and short-lasting.

-The Lyme Connection
+The Interstitial Cystitis — Lyme Connection

 However, I would lay odds on mycoplasma and a closely related bacterium called ureaplasma.
 About 75% of chronic Lyme disease sufferers have been found to harbor at least one species of mycoplasma.

 It fits.
 Mycoplasma and ureaplasma are the smallest of all bacteria.
 They are obligate intracellular microbes — which means they must live inside cells of a host to survive.
 They typically infect linings of the body — linings of lungs, intestines, joints, and the urinary tract.

 Different species of mycoplasma and ureaplasma prefer certain areas of the body, but any species of these microbes can be found in different places the body.
 The most common species found in the urinary and reproductive tract are Ureaplasma urealyticum and Mycoplasma hominis.

 Mycoplasma and ureaplasma are notoriously difficult to culture.
 Twenty-five years ago, when I first started practicing medicine, routine testing for mycoplasma and ureaplasma was not available.
-That’s starting to change — DNA testing has become more reliable, and providers are testing for these microbes more routinely.
+That’s starting to change: DNA testing has become more reliable, and providers are testing for these microbes more routinely.
 And they are finding these microbes — not just in symptomatic patients, but also commonly in people with no symptoms.

-It presents the same kind of conundrum found in chronic Lyme disease — why do some people with these microbes develop symptoms and others do not?
+It presents the same kind of conundrum found in chronic Lyme disease: Why do some people with these microbes develop symptoms and others do not?
 What I didn’t know 25 years ago that I learned from understanding chronic Lyme disease is that the immune system is the key.

 Like other systems of the body, the urinary tract has a microbiome consisting of beneficial and pathogenic microorganisms.
 If people have robust immune function, they can harbor these microbes and not have symptoms.
-People become chronically ill only when a perfect storm of factors comes together to disrupt immune function, which allows the microbes to flourish.
+People become chronically ill only when a perfect storm of factors comes together to disrupt immune function, which allows the harmful microbes to flourish.

 Therefore the solution must go beyond killing or suppressing microbes — you must restore immune system functions to optimal levels to overcome this illness.